-Just because a laundry room is functional doesn’t mean it has to be boring.
+Just because a utility room is functional doesn’t mean you can't enjoy laundry room wallpaper.
 Decorate it with a fun wallpaper pattern – it’s only a small space so have fun with it!
-And you really need a stunning wallpaper for a laundry room if you feel like you spend all your time there!
-Choose a coloured or patterned, floral wallpaper that makes you feel happy or calm!
+And you really need stunning wallpaper for a laundry room if you feel like you spend all your time there!
+Choose a colored or patterned, floral wallpaper that makes you feel happy or calm!
 The tones of blush pink in our Blushing Bouquet wallpaper by Carol Robinson look beautiful in this ultra-minimalist laundry room.

 Mural in photo: Nouveau Reflection

 If you want a striking wallpaper for laundry room, or are struggling for laundry room wall ideas, then how about this retro Nouveau Reflection wallpaper mural from our designer range?
 To mirror the vintage feel of this retro wallpaper, you definitely need to purchase an antique, deep sink!